GAP-10: @mock Directive

 A mock variant id is any key in the object that does not start with two underscores (__).

-The mock variant object may contain only the following keys:
+A mock variant object may contain only the following keys:

 • "data" (required)